All Products

 Select a virtual private cloud (VPC), a zone, and the corresponding vSwitch.

-• Virtual private cloud: A VPC is an isolated network environment that you define on Alibaba Cloud.
-You have full control over your VPC.
+• VPC: An isolated network environment that you define in Alibaba Cloud.

 Select an existing VPC, or click Create a VPC to go to the VPC console and create one.
 For more information, see Create and manage a VPC.